joshbegley/nyt-latest/previous.md

 `Mangal Dalal had pleaded guilty in December and was sentenced at Westminster Magistrates' Court on Tuesday.`\
 https://nytimes.com/athletic/6985150/2026/01/20/marie-hobinger-stalker-liverpool/

-**From Nick Foles to Tom Brady: the exclusive backup QB club Jarrett Stidham hopes to join**\
+**From Nick Foles to Tom Brady: The exclusive backup QB club Jarrett Stidham hopes to join**\
-`Jarrett Stidham wouldn't be the first backup quarterback to enter midseason and lead his team to a championship. `\
+`Stidham wouldn't be the first backup quarterback to enter midseason and lead his team to a championship. `\
 https://nytimes.com/athletic/6983568/2026/01/20/jarrett-stidham-backup-qb-super-bowl-nick-foles/

 **Do You Know These Book Titles Inspired by Shakespeare?**\